An Overview on How a Chart is Updated

 The majority of the chart update information that appears in the LNM and NMs first enter the charting pipeline through NOAA.
 The U.S. Army Corps of Engineers (USACE) is responsible for providing NOAA with survey information that pertains to federal channels and waterways.
 The Corps routinely conducts pre-dredge, condition, and post-dredge surveys in channel areas that serve as the main arteries for our nation’s ports.
 The latest information concerning depths in these federal channels is extremely important to deep draft vessels.
 This information is shown on NOAA charts through channel legends, tabulations, and by other means.

 Over 25 Corps districts throughout the country provide NOAA with survey information concerning federal channels.
-NOAA cartographers analyze surveys and other information provided by the Corps in order to determine whether a chart update is required.
+NOAA cartographers analyze surveys and other information provided by the Corps to determine whether a chart update is required.
 In most cases, an update is required to notify mariners of the latest channel depths, channel re-configuration, or changes in adjacent depths.
 NOAA cartographers prepare these chart updates in an electronic form that is readily usable by the local Coast Guard unit responsible for publishing the LNM.
 NOAA cartographers also provide this information to NGA’s NM and the Canadian Coast Guard if applicable.

 Other types of chart update information also enter the charting pipeline through NOAA.
 The USACE is responsible for issuing construction permits in coastal areas.
 NOAA receives these permits and monitors construction that ultimately may result in a change to the nautical chart.
 If the resulting construction is deemed “critical” to the chart, then this information will be provided to the LNM and NMs for inclusion.
 If the information is not critical, it will not be issued as a LNM or NM, but will appear on the next new edition of the chart.
 NOAA hydrographic field units and contractors conduct surveys in coastal areas throughout the country.
 If these field survey units find a critical chart discrepancy, they will report it directly to NOAA cartographers for application to the chart.
 This information will then be provided expeditiously to the appropriate LNM and NM publications for dissemination to the general public.